cloudflare/cloudflare-docs/content/workers/testing/vitest-integration/get-started/migrate-from-unstable-dev.md

 ## Stop a Worker

-With the Workers Vitest integration there is no need to stop a Worker via `worker.stop()`.
-This is handled automatically after tests run.
+With the Workers Vitest integration, there is no need to stop a Worker via `worker.stop()`.
+This functionality is handled automatically after tests run.

 ## Import Wrangler configuration